CustomGPT.ai Review 2026: Clear Take + Alternatives

 - Lehigh University: higher-ed knowledge deployment.

-The breadth (engineering, higher-ed, public-sector, pro-AV) is genuine signal that the platform survives outside generic SMB CX.
-We did not verify deployment metrics.
-Ask each reference for their own numbers in a sales call.
+The breadth (engineering, higher-ed, public sector, pro-AV) is the real signal: it shows the platform survives outside generic SMB CX.
+The deployment figures in those studies are vendor-published, so treat them as a starting point and ask each reference for their own numbers on a sales call.

-CustomGPT.ai wins when “managed RAG with citations on your domain, SOC 2 Type II, deployed this week” is the spec.
-It loses against products that win on other axes.
+CustomGPT.ai wins when the spec is "managed RAG with citations on your domain, SOC 2 Type II, deployed this week."
+It loses against products that win on a different axis.
 The head-to-head most shoppers face:

 | Capability | CustomGPT.ai | ChatGPT custom GPTs | Chatbase | Botpress | Intercom Fin | Glean |